Capricornucopia/DisInfoSec/index.md

 Do you identify as disabled and have cybersecurity knowledge you'd like to share?
 DisInfoSec would love to feature you as a speaker!
 Cybersecurity nerds presenting at DisInfoSec may have any level of experience in their careers, and may be from every infosec specialty, from redteamers to network admins, from SOC analysts to CISOs, from malware researchers to desktop support, from students to teachers, from web application developers to the recently made unemployed.

-## Saturday, June 13th or Saturday, July 11th 2020?
+## Saturday, July 11th 2020

-DisInfoSec was originally planned to take place on **Saturday, June 13th, 2020.**
+DisInfoSec was originally planned to take place on Saturday, June 13th 2020.
+It will now take place on **Saturday, July 11th 2020!**

 ## An update due to recent international uprising